 Surely, you have to take a look at it.

 We had our breakfast at Café Tattv, just nearby to our hostel.
 You can enjoy the delicious Morning Breakfast here; the top floor location is really beautiful and the variety of food is to look for.

 As we have already booked our rafting slot at 12: p.m., so the time has come to a raft.
 Our Rafting had started from Shivpuri and will end at Rishikesh for about 18kms.
-White Water Rafting is Breathtaking which most people’s preference when they visit Rishikesh.
-It is one of the best Experience you should ever have in terms of Adventure Activity.
+White Water Rafting is Breathtaking which most people prefer when they visit Rishikesh.
+It is one of the best Experiences you should ever have in terms of Adventure Activity.

-We sat in the car and reached our location Shivpuri, we are accompanied by other people mostly foreigners they are from Spain.
+We sat in the car and reached our location Shivpuri, we are accompanied by other people mostly foreigners who are from Spain.

 We Rafted for about 3-3.5hrs and reached Laxman Jhula, it feels like can we start again.
 But it ends there.